The Complete Poetry of Cicely Fox Smith [2nd Edition]

 The Lord shall raise me up, I trust.”

-There is no doubt in our minds that she chose part of this verse as her own epitaph in memory of her childhood hero.
+There is no doubt in our minds that she chose extracts of this stanza as her own epitaph in memory of her childhood hero.